reliablyhq/documentation/docs/guides/ci-pipeline/circle-ci/index.md

 Our job will be made of two steps:
 * The first step will checkout the code in the repository
-* The second step will run the `reliably scan .` command to find Kubernetes manifests and surface potential reliability issues
+* The second step will run the `reliably scan kubernetes .` command to find Kubernetes manifests and surface potential reliability issues

 Here is our completed job: